 Hosford, et al. v.
 Stroud Production, LLC, et al

-In 2014, Larry Veselka and Land Murphy prevailed in the Texas Supreme Court in a closely-watched oil and gas dispute.
+In 2014, Mr. Veselka and Land Murphy prevailed in the Texas Supreme Court in a closely-watched oil and gas dispute.
 The litigation arose out of an oil and gas lease termination in the High Island Field in Galveston County in 2004.
 The plaintiffs owned overriding royalty interests in the lease and argued that they were injured when the lease terminated for lack of production, extinguishing their overriding royalty interests.
-The Supreme Court's denial of the plaintiffs' petition for review kept in place the First Court of Appeals’ opinion that SKV's clients owed no duty to the overriding royalty interest owner plaintiffs and reversed a judgment entered by the District Court against Stroud Production LLC, et al. The Court of Appeals rejected the plaintiffs' theory that the Stroud entities owed the plaintiffs special or fiduciary duties arising out of the assignment of overriding royalty interests.
-SKV partners Larry R. Veselka and Land Murphy tried the case and briefed and argued the appeal and briefed the petition for review in the Texas Supreme Court.
+The Supreme Court's denial of the plaintiffs' petition for review kept in place the First Court of Appeals’ opinion that Mr. Veselka's clients owed no duty to the overriding royalty interest owner plaintiffs and reversed a judgment entered by the District Court against Stroud Production LLC, et al. The Court of Appeals rejected the plaintiffs' theory that the Stroud entities owed the plaintiffs special or fiduciary duties arising out of the assignment of overriding royalty interests.
+Messrs.
+Veselka and Murphy tried the case and briefed and argued the appeal and briefed the petition for review in the Texas Supreme Court.
 Plaintiffs were asserting claims unrecognized in Texas and which would have disrupted well-established concepts of Texas oil and gas law.

 Additional Representative Matters